pirix/pirix/README.md

     $ ./build.sh
     # ./install.sh

-Now you are ready to compile the kernel. πrix uses cmake and it's better to run and out-of-source build to keep the source directory clean.
-To compile the system run the following commands:
+Now you are ready to compile the kernel.
+Pirix uses [SCons](http://scons.org) which is wrapped by a Makefile.
+To start the build process simply type `make` in the source directory.

-    mkdir build && cd build
-    cmake path/to/pirix/source
-    make

-If everything went well and you have qemu-system-arm installed you can just type `make qemu` to give πrix a test run.
+If everything went well and you have *qemu* and *grub2* installed you can just type `make qemu` to give Pirix a test run.

 ## License

-Copyright (C) 2012 Thomas Gatzweiler
+Copyright (C) 2012-2013 Thomas Gatzweiler

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by